1985 Atlantic hurricane season: Other systems

-In addition to the 11 named storms, three other tropical cyclones developed during the course of the 1985 Atlantic hurricane season.
-At 1200 UTC on September 8, a tropical depression developed about 230 mi north-northwest of São Vicente, Cape Verde.
+On September 8, a tropical depression developed about 230 mi north-northwest of São Vicente, Cape Verde.
 It tracked west-northwestward and intensified slightly, reaching winds of 35 mph.
 However, no further strengthening occurred, and 1200 UTC on September 13, it dissipated while located about 345 mi east-southeast of Bermuda.

-Three days after the previous tropical cyclone developed, Tropical Depression Six formed about 10 mi north of Tobago on September 11.
+On September 11, Tropical Depression Six formed about 10 mi north of Tobago.
 Shortly after developing, it made landfall near Tivoli, Grenada with winds of 30 mph.
 The depression remained weak, intensifying minimally and maintaining an ill-defined circulation as it tracked west-northwestward across the Caribbean Sea.
 Eventually, the depression began disorganizing, with convection stretching across Hispaniola, Puerto Rico, and the Leeward Islands on September 14, despite the center being located south of Jamaica.
 Later that day, a reconnaissance aircraft did not indicate a circulation; thus, the depression dissipated while located about 195 mi south of Kingston, Jamaica on September 14.
 After dissipating, the depression later redeveloped into Tropical Storm Fabian.

-The final tropical depression developed in the southwestern Caribbean Sea on December 7, which was seven days after the official end of the season.
+The season's final tropical depression developed in the southwestern Caribbean Sea on December 7, one week after the official end of the season.
 It was the first off-season tropical cyclone to develop in the Caribbean Sea since Tropical Storm Arlene in 1981.
 Designated as Tropical Depression Thirteen, it headed west-southwestward toward Panama with little change in strength.
 At 1800 UTC on December 9, the depression dissipated about 50 mi northwest of Colón, Panama.

 Storm names

-The following names were used for named storms that formed in the north Atlantic in 1985.
-The names not retired from this list were used again in the 1991 season.
+The following list of names was used for named storms that formed in the North Atlantic in 1985.
 This is the same list used for the 1979 season except for Danny and Fabian, which replaced David and Frederic.
-Storms were named Danny, Fabian, Isabel, Juan and Kate for the first time in 1985.
+Both new names were used for the first time in 1985, as were Isabel, Juan, and Kate.

 Retirement

-The World Meteorological Organization retired two names in the spring of 1986: Elena and Gloria.
+The World Meteorological Organization retired Elena and Gloria from the naming rotation in the spring of 1986 on account of their severity.
 They were replaced by Erika and Grace for the 1991 season.

 Season effects

-This is a table of the storms in 1985 and their landfall(s), if any.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or low.
+This is a table of all of the storms that formed in the 1985 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1985 USD.